KxSystems/docs/docs/ml/toolkit/utilities/util.md

 ```

 !!! note
-	This forms the basis for the procedure used within the toolkit for the multi processing of functions containing python code, namely `.ml.fresh.createfeatures` and a number of those contained within the `.ml.xval` namespace.
+	This forms the basis for the procedure used within the toolkit for the multi processing of functions containing Python code, namely `.ml.fresh.createfeatures` and a number of those contained within the `.ml.xval` namespace.
 The reasons for this and code execution procedures to be followed to access this functionality are outlined [here](link to the blog)